benshimonz/V1/README.md

 - _et_ is an entity tag of a blue/logical/red entity defined right of (but not directly right of) the aggregator
 - Directly right of the filter: a blue/logical/red entity (neither yellow/aggregated entity, nor quantifier)

+this filter will limit the the assignments to the '→' entity - to the _n_ assignments with the smallest / largest number of assignments to _et_.

 _**Q67:** The 3 people with the largest number of parents_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q067.png)